A

 The Australian retriever is a cross between an Australian shepherd and a golden retriever.

 When you combine an Australian shepherd and a golden retriever, the result is an Australian retriever.
-With two popular purebreds like this, their offspring is in high demand.
+With two popular purebreds like this, their offspring are in high demand.
 These hybrids still retain the incredible work ethic of the Australian shepherd, while their friendliness and playful nature come from the golden retriever.
 Additionally, they make great companions for families with children who will give them plenty of attention.
 Furthermore, they are unbelievably obedient and loyal dogs, making them incredibly easy to train.
 Therefore, this Australian shepherd mix is perfect for a first-time pet owner.

 The Australian retriever is an active dog that needs a fit family to keep up with it, so get ready for plenty of swimming, running, and hiking!
 However, as these hybrids love being around people, they are prone to separation anxiety and will be best suited to an owner who is home most of the time.